krathalan/apparmor-profiles/README.md

 ### mako ⚠️
 You may need to edit the profile to allow `mako` to access your configuration file, if it's a symlink to somewhere other than inside `~/.config/mako/`.

-### mpv
+### mpv ⚠️
+You may need to edit the profile to allow `mpv` to acces your configuration file, if it's a symlink to somehwere other than `~/.config/mpv`.

-This profile allows mpv to utilize `youtube-dl` to stream videos and confines it in the `youtube-dl` AppArmor profile in this project (you will need the separate `youtube-dl` profile enabled for this functionality).
+This profile allows mpv to utilize `youtube-dl` to stream videos and confines it in the `youtube-dl` AppArmor profile in this project.
+You will need the separate `youtube-dl` profile enabled for this functionality.
 I have also verified that this AppArmor profile works when mpv is invoked by other programs like [streamlink](https://streamlink.github.io/).

 Use the command line flag `--gpu-context=wayland` for Wayland support.
 Use the command line flag `--hwdec=auto` for nvdec (NVIDIA) and VA-API (Intel) hardware decoding.
 You can also tell `mpv` to always use these options [through a config file](https://mpv.io/manual/master/).